DataDog/datadog-agent/docs/agent/upgrade.md

 #### To Upgrade

-In case you have an Agent version 5.17 or later and you want to import the existing configuration:
+In case you have an Agent version 5 and you want to import the existing
+configuration:

 ```shell
   DD_UPGRADE=true bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_mac_os.sh)"
 ```

-**Note:** the import process won't automatically move custom checks, this is by design since we cannot guarantee full backwards compatibility out of the box.

 #### To Install Fresh